harrisoncramer/gitlab.nvim/README.md

 ## Configuring the Plugin

-Here is the default setup function:
+Here is the default setup function.
+All of these values are optional, and if you call this function with no values the defaults will be used:

 ```lua
 require("gitlab").setup({